jscheid/kite/README.markdown

 Documentation
 -------------

 Rudimentary documentation is available in the file `kite.md`.
-It be translated to HTML, Info, and other formats using [pandoc](http://johnmacfarlane.net/pandoc/).
+It can be translated to HTML, Info, and other formats using [pandoc](http://johnmacfarlane.net/pandoc/).
 The `Makefile` has targets for this purpose.